fbpx

 1. Was willfully under the influence of alcohol, drugs, or any other controlled substance.

-2. Was intoxicated in a public place.
+2. The authorities must prove that the defendant intoxicated in a public place.

 Keep in mind that “intoxication” refers to a delirious state caused by any drug or controlled substance, not just alcohol.
 The statute also requires the accused individual to have willingly taken the substance.